julienroyd/alfred/README.md

   1. It is currently being runned (a process is executing this config and hasn't finished yet)
   2. The process running this config has been killed (e.g. by a cluster's slurm system) without having completed its task

-Such a seed-directory (containing no FLAG-file) will be identified as `MYSTERIOUSLY STOPPED` by `alfred.clean_interrupted.py` and will be cleaned to its initial state.
+Such a seed-directory (containing no FLAG-file) will be identified as `OPENED` by `alfred.clean_interrupted.py` and will be cleaned to its initial state.